samuelsycamore/sycamore.garden/data/authors/default.md

 Sam Sycamore is a web developer and writer in the tech industry.
 His specialties include front-end development with JavaScript/TypeScript and React as well as technical writing, content writing, and copywriting related to these subjects.

-Sam currently works as the founding Developer Relations Engineer at MUI.
+Sam currently works as the Developer Relations Engineer at MUI.
 Previously he was the Marketing Manager at Hashnode.

 Sam has over 10 years of professional experience as a writer, editor, and public speaker across several industries.
 He holds a B.A. in Philosophy and a B.S. in Biology from the University of Louisville.